Continuous Integration#

 Install it using:

-npm install --global @graphql-inspector/ci
+npm i --global @graphql-inspector/ci

-You need to install graphql
+You need to install graphql globally too:

-npm install --global graphql
+npm i --global graphql

-Most common use case is schema diffing and all the other features are never touched.
-That's why we decide to make each feature pluggable.
+The most common use case is schema diffing and all the other features are never touched.
+That’s why we decide to make each feature pluggable.

 In GraphQLI Inspector CLI for CI, you're able to install exactly what you want to use.
 Each command is an installable package.